davideantonioli/BlogDA/content/about.md

 title: About
 ---

-I am a Professor in Economics in the [Department of Economics and Management](http://eco.unife.it/it) at the University of Ferrara.
+I am a Professor in Economics in the [Department of Economics and Management](http://eco.unife.it/it) at the University of Ferrara, Italy.
 The idea of this blog is to bring to it some evidence-based socio-economic research pills.

 -----